 Other than 911, individual phone numbers for most of these named response agencies did not appear in the Safety Protocol.
-The "key response authorities" phone numbers that did appear in the Safety Protocol were the numbers for Skagit County Animal Control, the City of Anacortes Anacortes Community Forest Lands (ACFL),6 Friends of the Forest ACFL, a contact at the USDA, and "Caleb Stewart Legal Console" [sic].7 Exhibit 80.
+The "key response authorities" phone numbers that did appear in the Safety Protocol were the numbers for Skagit County Animal Control, the City of Anacortes Anacortes Community Forest Lands (ACFL),7 Friends of the Forest ACFL, a contact at the USDA, and "Caleb Stewart Legal Console" [sic].8 Exhibit 80.

 10. A SEPA Checklist, prepared March 18, 2022, accompanied the Applicant's application.
 The SEPA Checklist was prepared on the standard form derived from the Washington State Department of Ecology's rules in WAC 197-11-960.
-This standard form included several dozen questions aimed at helping the County's SEPA Responsible Official determine the proposal's potential environmental impacts, including questions asking the
+This standard form included several dozen questions aimed at helping the County's SEPA Responsible Official determine the proposal's potential environmental impacts, including questions asking the Applicant to describe its proposal in detail and estimate the proposal's potential impacts to, among dozens of other things: surface water, noise, traffic, and public services,

-6 The Anacortes Community Forest Lands is a large park adjacent to the Applicant's property.
+7 The Anacortes Community Forest Lands is a large park adjacent to the Applicant's property.

-7 The Hearing Examiner notes that attorney Caleb Stewart, with the same phone number as "Caleb Stewart Legal Console" from the Safety Protocol, filed the Applicant's SEPA appeal, but he does not appear to be the Applicant's current attorney, who is Haylee Hurst at a different law firm with a different phone number.
+8 The Hearing Examiner notes that attorney Caleb Stewart, with the same phone number as "Caleb Stewart Legal Console" from the Safety Protocol, filed the Applicant's SEPA appeal, but he does not appear to be the Applicant's current attorney, who is Haylee Hurst at a different law firm with a different phone number.